Do not expect too much of such beautiful hotel, if you are a kind of hot springs enthusiast.

 The area on the opposite side of the Chalk Creek is for overnight and spa guests only.

-It becomes luxury ambience.
+It becomes luxury atmosphere.

 In the left side, there are three Japanese style rocky tubs.